ipalindromi/pyramid-challenge-workout/README.md

 # The Pyramid Challenge
 Just a little challenge I came up with for myself.
 This is a workout that _will_ build strength and stamina.
 ## How To Use
-You can clone this repository and run `npm start` and the program will start up at `http://localhost:3000`.
+You can clone this repository and run `yarn start` and the program will start up at `http://localhost:3000`.

 You can also use a live version here: https://ipalindromi.github.io/pyramid-challenge/

 ## The Goal
 This workout it is a fun way of building strength amd muscle endurance simultaneously.
 It can get very, very hard.

 I don't expect many people to want to serve this app themselves, so I'll keep a live version going for myself and anyone else interested.

 There are many quality of life features I hope to add soon, the most important of which is a built-in timer.